PFAS in Nevada

 **ppt = parts per trillion

 Aside from drinking water, Nevada does regulate and restrict the use of PFAS.
 Since January 1, 2022, the use or release of class B firefighting foams containing PFAS for testing or training has been prohibited.
-Nevada will follow EPA's drinking water regulation regarding PFAS (when finalized) to ensure the continued safety of Nevadan's drinking water.
+Nevada will follow EPA's drinking water regulation regarding PFAS to ensure the continued safety of Nevadan's drinking water.

 What are the potential sources of exposure to PFAS in Nevada?